Visitation Policy

 Resident Criteria:

 • Residents that are currently in isolation due to recently testing positive for Covid-19, have signs and symptoms of Covid-19, or currently are in a quarantine or observation period are eligible for indoor visits.
-Resident and visitor are encouraged to wear a face mask during the visit.
+Residents and visitors are encouraged to wear face masks during the visit.

-• If a resident is enrolled in hospice care in end-of-life situations, they are allowed visitation.
+• If a resident is enrolled in hospice are in end-of-life situations, they are allowed visitation.

 Visitor Criteria:

-• Upon arrival for a visit, visitors must go to the concierge desk to have their temperature taken.
-Temperature must be below 100.4 F in order to visit.
+• Upon arrival for a visit, visitors must go to the concierge desk to complete sign in

 Other kinds of visitors or visits: